 In a region where elder musical statesmen such as the Grateful Dead’s Bob Weir find themselves irked enough to admonish chatty audiences to “Shut the fu*k up!” it was rare and refreshing to sit among a packed house of Zappa aficionados who were clearly there to listen.
 A preponderance of attendees appeared to be baby boomers who may have actually spent their newspaper route and babysitting earnings on a Mothers of Invention album or three.
 And they knew the words.

-Napa loves Zappa for seven good reasons.
+Napa loves Zappa for several good reasons.
 In addition to “the Dweez” on lead guitar and occasional vocals, Sunday night’s show featured Chris Norton on keys and vocals, master drummer Ryan Brown, and Scheila Gonzalez Santiago on saxophone, flute, stacked Korg keyboards, vocals, and kazoo.
 Meatloaf band veteran Cian Coey provided roof-raising rock vocals, Kurt Morgan brought the beefy bass bottom, while David Luther proved his prowess on baritone sax, electric rhythm guitar, and anything else he got his hands on.
 Known as Zappa Plays Zappa until Dweezil’s younger siblings started playing legal games with the name, the septet now enchants audiences under the moniker Dweezil Zappa Plays Whatever The Fu*k He Wants.

 With no intermission, DZPWTFHW flew through three decades of Frank, offering up impeccable renditions of “Flower Punk,” “Black Napkins,” “Packard Goose,” “Apostrophe,” and “Keep it Greasy.”
 Around the two-hour mark, Dweezil bestowed a tender “Watermelon in Easter Hay” upon the audience, many of whom joined the worthiest heir to the Zappa legacy in tears as the piece concluded.